gulraizchoudhary/grouped_horizontal_visibility_graph_entropy/README.md

 ```

 ## Reference
-If you are using this code then site the following paper.
+If you are using this code then site the following paper. <br />
 Choudhary, G. I., Aziz, W., Khan, I. R., Rahardja, S., & Fränti, P. (2019).
 Analysing the Dynamics of Interbeat Interval Time Series Using Grouped Horizontal Visibility Graph.
 IEEE Access, 7, 9926–9934.

 ## License